purpleidea/mgmt/docs/language-guide.md

 the `StmtProg` node cleverly passes the scope through in the order expected for the out-of-order bind logic to work.

+This step typically calls the ordering algorithm to determine the correct order of statements in a program.

 #### Type unification

 Each expression must have a known type.
 The unpleasant option is to force the